icebear8/roboRinth/README.md

 ### Setup
 - 2-3 Lego Mindstorm robots
+    - They come with [preinstalled MQTT client application](ev3/readme.md), which may or may not be reused.
     - Actors (motors)
     - Sensors (brightness sensor, gyroscope, …)
     - ev3dev OS to run any code on the robot